Ihavesoul/Multithread---GZip/README.md

 ## Problems
 - Choose pattern *(solved)*
-- Load with a usefull CPU on 100% (bottle neck in HDD)
+- Load with a usefull CPU on 100% (bottle neck in HDD, WriteAsync & ReadAsync in GZip can be solved that, but that is TPL library)
 - How to get OutOfMemory?
 - For a long time could not understand how to remove the 4 gb memory limit *(solved)*
 - Sync the threads *(solved)*